ajm24027/ChEM/README.md

 - Authenticate yourself.
 - Start a new session with various Ghosts.
-- Leave you session?
-Sessions are saved for you.
+- Leave your session?
+Sessions are saved for you for you to return to.
 - Delete a session that got a little cringy.

 ---